-Nikon D7100 versus Sony A9
+Nikon D7100 vs Sony A9

-The Nikon D7100 and the Sony Alpha A9 are two digital cameras that were announced, respectively, in February 2013 and April 2017.
+The Nikon D7100 and the Sony Alpha A9 are two digital cameras that were officially introduced, respectively, in February 2013 and April 2017.
 The D7100 is a DSLR, while the A9 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D7100) and a full frame (A9) sensor.
 Both cameras offer a resolution of 24 megapixels.

 Body comparison: Nikon D7100 vs Sony A9

 An illustration of the physical size and weight of the Nikon D7100 and the Sony A9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably smaller (16 percent) than the Nikon D7100.
 Moreover, the A9 is markedly lighter (12 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.